EshginGuluzade/Ubuntu-File-System-Structure/README.md

-# Ubuntu File System Structure
+# Ubuntu File System Structure Cheat Sheet

 Let’s explore what each folder in the Linux file system is for.